Basics:

 Lyft Review:

-Lyft is the second-largest ride share operator after Uber.
-And it offers roughly the same value-proposition to drivers.
+The second-largest ride share operator after Uber, Lyft offers roughly the same value-proposition to drivers.
 Depending on where you live and drive, you’ll get either a guaranteed payment for each ride — or you’ll be paid by time, distance and tip.

 The site also offers driver bonuses, when you drive in busy areas during peak times.
 And it sometimes offers additional incentives when you take a set number of rides in a row.